 To find a solution, Herefordshire Council - working with the Parish Council - commissioned a study into flooding in Lea, which provided a number of options.
 These were debated at a public meeting, after which a feasibility study was commissioned to further investigate the preferred options.
-The results were presented to the Parish Council in August 2016.
+The Lea Flood Alleviation Study results were presented to the Parish Council in August 2016.

-Substantial funding is being provided by condition attached to the approved housing development commenced in June 2017 by Bell Homes.
+Substantial funding has been provided by condition attached to the approved housing development commenced in June 2017 by Bell Homes.
 Funding from other sources may still be needed.